Schema Markup

 For sitewide validation, run your site through the Schema App Analyzer.
 The number of rich-result-eligible items can also be measured in Google Search Console’s Enhancement Reports, though it can take some time for these reports to be populated.

 To measure the impact of rich results on site performance, apply “Search appearance” filters to the Google Search Console Search results report.
-You can also explore our blog post: How Do I Know If My Schema Markup Is Working?
-How to If you want to go beyond rich results to measure the impact of structured data as a whole, ask us about Schema Performance Analytics.
+You can also explore our blog post: How Do I Know If My Schema Markup Is Working?.

-What kind of SEO impact should I expect?
+What kind of SEO impact should I expect from structured data and rich results?

 Implementing structured data makes your content eligible for rich results, and provides search engines with a deeper understanding of your content.
 By including it in your SEO strategy, you can expect to see an increase in digital marketing objectives like clicks, impressions, click-through-rate, and conversions.